iprathammishra/sonnet-v1/README.md

-Backend code for Sonnet; includes mongodb integration with APIs.
+Backend code for Sonnet; includes mongodb integration and Inference APIs from Huggingface.